First and foremost we’re growing good soil.

 + Thyme – sprinkle with feta over steamed vegetables.

-+ Mint – for herbal teas in winter, juices and salads in summer.
++ Mint – for juices and salads in summer, and herbal teas in the shoulder seasons.

 + Oregano – cut up and mixed with olive oil and lemon juice for the best roast chicken marinade.